ThatDammy/my-cv-project/README.md

 # How to Run the Project

-1. Clone this repository or download the ZIP file: '''bash git clone https://github.com/thatdammy/my-cv-project/ This project was provided by roadmap.sh with the following URL: https://roadmap.sh/projects/single-page-cv
+1. Clone this repository or download the ZIP file: https://github.com/thatdammy.github.io/my-cv-project/ This project was provided by roadmap.sh with the following URL: https://roadmap.sh/projects/single-page-cv